Zakaria Shams Siam

 University at Albany, State University of New York

 Mr. Zakaria earned his Bachelor of Science degree with a major in Computer Science and Engineering and a minor in Mathematics from the Department of Electrical and Computer Engineering at North South University, Bangladesh.
-He is a full-time Lecturer (on leave) in the Department of Computer Science and Engineering at Presidency University, Bangladesh.
+He was a full-time Lecturer (on leave) in the Department of Computer Science and Engineering at Presidency University, Bangladesh.

 Mr. Zakaria has served as a researcher with the Qatar University Machine Learning Group and has also worked as a research and teaching assistant in the Department of Electrical and Computer Engineering as well as the Department of Mathematics and Physics at North South University, Bangladesh.